 For best results, use fresh spelt flour for your baking.
 Although if you store it in a cool dry place it will easily last for six months or more.

 If you’re looking for a particularly light bake such as madeleines, I tend to sieve out the larger pieces of bran.
 For most bakes, however, I leave it in.

 Spelt makes super delicious pastry.
 It helps to keep it short and give it a flavoursome nutty moreishness.
 If you overwork wheat flour it can produce tough and unpleasant pastry.
 But it’s much harder to do that with spelt as the gluten levels are lower.
-One of my favourite pastry recipes is the one I use in this rustic rhubarb galette – minus the orange most cases.
+One of my favourite pastry recipes is the one I use in this rustic rhubarb galette – minus the orange in most cases.

 Gluten is a net that catches the bubbles of gas and creates strands which hold the bread together.
 The gluten in spelt isn’t as strong as in ordinary wheat flour, so your bread might not rise as high as you’d expect.
 The plus side is that because of this spelt dough needs little or even no kneading.
 It won’t take as long to rise as an ordinary wheat dough either, so don’t leave it to prove too long or it might collapse.

 You can also make a good sourdough bread from spelt.
 It’s currently #SourdoughSeptember, so now is a good time to try one.
 Head over to the Real Bread Campaign for information about this and lots of other real bread matters.